jn2clark/nn-iterated-projections/README.md

 Additionally, in this limit single epoch projection limit, the conventional gradient descent based training regime can be recovered (using 3 sets as an example) via alternating projections;
 <p align="center"><img src="https://rawgit.com/jn2clark/nn-iterated-projections/master/svgs/593dca9b5fbafc926a42a8dc1fa78921.svg?invert_in_darkmode" align=middle width=252.9054pt height=16.97751pt/></p>

 Finally, a small grid-search (using 5-fold cross validation) was done over some of the hyper-parameters - batch-size, learning rate and iterations for the conventional method and batch_size, learning rate, iterations and epochs for the projections.
 The optimal parameters were found to be (learning rate .001, batch size 256 and 17 epochs) for the conventional training and (learning rate .001,batch size 1024, and 7 epochs) for the projection method.
-Training the networks with these parameters and performing early stopping (at the iteration found to have the lowest cv test error) gave a final loss and accuracy respectively of 0.0724 and 97.5% for the conventional training method, and .0628 and 97.9% using the difference map.
+Training the networks with these parameters and performing early stopping (at the iteration found to have the lowest cv test loss) gave a final loss and accuracy respectively of 0.0724 and 97.5% for the conventional training method, and .0628 and 97.9% using the difference map.

 ## Extending projection methods